Deena Guzder

-Biography

 Early life and education

 Guzder graduated from Oberlin College in 2006 with a triple major in Peace & Conflict Resolution, Politics, and English (concentrating on Creative Writing).
 Guzder earned a dual-degree from Columbia University Graduate School of Journalism and School of International and Public Affairs in May 2008.
 She is the youngest person to graduate from Columbia University Graduate School of Journalism.

-Political and religious beliefs
+Career

+She was awarded journalism grants from the Knight Foundation to report on theocracy and democracy in Iran; the Scripps Howard Foundation to report on low-caste Dalit in India; and the Pulitzer Center on Crisis Reporting to report on forced prostitution and human trafficking in Thailand as well as a report for Red Cross Red Crescent magazine on the value of volunteers during the 2010 Pakistan floods.